Auditing in EQuIS

 select tbl_id from XT_TABLE where TABLE_NAME = '[table name]';

-b.refresh the schema via the equis.schema_refresh stored procedure, e.g.
+b.refresh the schema via the equis.schema_refresh stored procedure, e.g.:

 exec equis.refresh_schema 'dbo', '[table name]';

-Notes: •A schema refresh (such as via a database upgrade) will re-enable disabled triggers or recreate deleted triggers if Step 2 above, updating the XT_COLUMN table, is not completed. •If auditing is added to a table that has NULL for the EUID field, after you enable auditing, the EUID will be populated.
-Once you disable auditing, the EUID field that was populated will remain. |
+Note: If auditing is added to a table that has NULL for the EUID field, after you enable auditing, the EUID will be populated.
+Once you disable auditing, the EUID field that was populated will remain.

 The XT_AUDIT table contains the audit information that is generated by the audit triggers (as explained above).